axept/prejss/README.md

 + `prepare(rawStyles: string): string`

-   This hook is using for pre-processing Styles Source to CSS format which is supporting by your parser, like [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html).
+   This hook is using for creating custom pre-processing CSS.
+It calls before `parse()` and looks like [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html).
+For example, you can strip JavaScript comments or execute embedded JavaScript code.
+See example below.

 + `parse(CSS: string): object`

-   The main hook which is using for converting your Styles to JSS Object.
-Default Adapter uses PostCSS for this operation.
+   The main hook which is using for converting CSS to JSS Object.
+Default Adapter uses PostCSS Processor for this operation.

 + `finalize(result: object): object`

    This hook is using for post-processing your final object.
-Here you can convert your JSS Objects to React Native or [any other JSS library](https://github.com/hellofresh/css-in-js-perf-tests)
+Here you can convert your JSS Objects to React Native or [any other JSS library](https://github.com/hellofresh/css-in-js-perf-tests).

 Feel free to play with it: